Packaging projects with GPU code

 and other installers are unaware of this.

-of GPU hardware and languages.
+types of GPU hardware and languages.

-version on PyPI, or create different packages.
-PyTorch and TensorFlow do the
+create and self-host different packages.
+PyTorch and TensorFlow do the former,

-separate wheelhouse (see
+wheelhouse (see

 pytorch.org/get-started).
+CuPy

-CuPy provides a number of packages: cupy
+provides a number of packages:

 cupy-cuda102